Scientists revise magnitude of recent Alaska earthquake

-Alaska Earthquake Center officials say in a release the change comes after quake data was reviewed by multiple agency and academic groups.
+Alaska Earthquake Center officials say in a news release that the change comes after quake data was reviewed by multiple agencies and academic groups.

 U.S. Geological Survey spokesman Paul Laustsen says the change was made under the auspices of the Advanced National Seismic System.

-The earthquake buckled roads, and some homes and buildings sustained heavy damage.
+The earthquake buckled roads, and homes and buildings sustained heavy damage.
 There have been thousands of aftershocks since.

 Most Read Nation & World Stories